mattlibera/crud-generator/doc/README.md

 # Documentation

-This documentation will guide you to generate your stuffs for your application.
+This documentation will guide you to generate CRUD elements for your application.
 Let's begin!

+**NOTE: This fork is designed for use with UNCG ITS's CCPS Core package.
+You may still be able to modify the stubs, etc., for use without this package but for the moment it's not supported officially.**

 ## Getting Started